 Over one million people have filed mesothelioma injury lawsuits against thousands of asbestos manufacturers and suppliers.
 Many more lawsuits are likely in the future as victims continue to be diagnosed with this fatal disease.
 According to the Centers for Disease Control’s National Center for Health Statistics and the National Institute for Occupational Safety & Health, 60,000 more people will die from malignant mesothelioma by the year 2030.

-Having an experienced mesothelioma lawyer on your side can make all the difference when seeking to prevail in your mesothelioma illness lawsuit.
-In addition to advising you on your rights and determining the types of compensation for which you may be entitled, an experienced mesothelioma lawyer knows which industries, companies and job sites have already been implicated in asbestos-related injuries, which asbestos manufacturers and suppliers have been found liable and in which legal venues to pursue your claim.
+Having a mesothelioma lawyer on your side can make all the difference when seeking to prevail in your mesothelioma illness lawsuit.
+In addition to advising you on your rights and determining the types of compensation for which you may be entitled, a mesothelioma lawyer knows which industries, companies and job sites have already been implicated in asbestos-related injuries, which asbestos manufacturers and suppliers have been found liable and in which legal venues to pursue your claim.

 At Salvi, Schostok & Pritchard P.C., our goal is to provide you with professional legal representation in personal injury, wrongful death and product liability litigation.
 Over the past 30 years, we have recovered over $800 million in personal injury and wrongful death lawsuits for our clients – including 200 cases with verdicts or settlements of $1 million or more.